 We look forward to working alongside this vast and diverse network of volunteer experts and partners, who together share a common goal of enhancing animal ethics and care in Canadian science.

 2013 Nation-Wide Engagement Initiatives

 These Canada-wide consultations were the driving force behind the CCAC’s recent evolution, allowing the organization to move forward into a stronger and clearer future.
-These consultations will also inform the upcoming CCAC five-year plan for 2015-2020.
+These consultations also informed the CCAC five-year plan for 2015-2020.

 CCAC Five-Year Plan 2009-2014

 The CCAC Five-Year Plan 2009-2014 describes the perceived needs, requirements, and expected outcomes for each business line for the current five-year period.
 These have been identified by the standing committees on Council and the respective program staff, based on the CCAC Five-Year Plan 2004-2009, the grant submission, and granting Agencies' response for the 2008-2011 funding cycle, and the outcome of the CCAC Forum 2008 - Building on Strength.

 Concluding 18 months of constituent engagement in the CCAC's long-term planning exercise, the CCAC Five-Year Plan 2009-2014 was adopted by the CCAC Council on October 4, 2009.

 CCAC Forum 2008 – Building on Strength

 Twenty-eight CCAC Council members and thirty constituents, selected for their sustained volunteer participation in the CCAC oversight system over the years, were invited to participate in a one-day forum that examined key questions relating to the development of the CCAC 2009-2014 strategic plan.
 This initiative, titled the CCAC Forum 2008 - Building on Strength, was held in Ottawa on October 3, 2008.

 Consult the report from the CCAC Forum 2008.